WiMi Hologram Cloud Inc. (WIMI): Skating on Thin Ice? We Know the Answer

 WIMI’s Market Performance

-WIMI stocks went up by 28.68% for the week, with a monthly jump of 40.72% and a quarterly performance of 53.04%.
-The volatility ratio for the week stands at 13.38% while the volatility levels for the past 30 days are set at 8.59% for WiMi Hologram Cloud Inc..
-The simple moving average for the period of the last 20 days is 35.47% for WIMI stocks with a simple moving average of 37.55% for the last 200 days.
+WIMI stocks went down by -8.75% for the week, with a monthly jump of 37.19% and a quarterly performance of 37.68%.
+The volatility ratio for the week stands at 16.35% while the volatility levels for the past 30 days are set at 11.09% for WiMi Hologram Cloud Inc..
+The simple moving average for the period of the last 20 days is 11.06% for WIMI stocks with a simple moving average of 23.75% for the last 200 days.

 Analysts’ Opinion of WIMI